NithinSangsi/NithinSangsi/README.md

-<h2>- 👋 Hi, I’m @NithinSangsi
+<h2>- 👋 Hi, I’m @NithinSangsi<br>
-- 👀 I’m interested in Data Science and Web Development
+- 👀 I’m interested in Data Science and Web Development<br>
-- 🌱 I’m currently learning Pre final Yera of my Engineering
+- 🌱 I’m currently learning Pre final Yera of my Engineering<br>
-- 💞️ I’m looking to collaborate on with Random People on -site in Making Projects
+- 💞️ I’m looking to collaborate on with Random People on -site in Making Projects<br>
 - 📫 How to reach me Gmail -nithinsangsi60@gmail.com  || LinkedIn - NithinSangsi </h2>